NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Fireplace                                                                               <any>              Percent                  (optional)
 ==================  ==============  ==================================================  =================  =======================  ===============

-For boilers, ``IsSharedSystem`` will default to false if not provided.

 For all non-shared systems, ``HeatingCapacity`` may be provided; if not, the system will be auto-sized via ACCA Manual J/S.

 For all systems, the ``ElectricAuxiliaryEnergy`` element may be provided if available.